nicholves/comp-4102-project/README.md

 }
 ```

-To start expo client on mobile or add the `--web` flag to run locally on the web
+To start expo client on mobile or add the `--android` flag to run locally on an Android emulator (*Requires Android Studio)
 ```bash
 npx expo start
 ```